 with:

-When a non-AP STA receives an AP Identity frame with the Identifier Status equal to “Not Recognized”, it must assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.10). and the non-AP STA must (re)establish any desired, shared identity state per the procedures previously described.
+When a non-AP STA receives a frame that contains a Device ID Status field of Device ID KDE or Device ID element equal to 1 to indicate that the AP does not recognize the non-AP STA, it shall assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.10). and the non-AP STA must (re)establish any desired, shared identity state per the procedures previously described.